philadams-zz/philadams.net/src/quotes.md

 > a promising question. _Paul Graham_

 -
+> We exist in a sea of powerful stories: they are the condition of finite
+> rationality and personal and collective life histories.
+There is no way out
+> of stories; but... there are many possible structures, not to mention
+> contents, of narration.
+Changing the stories, in both material and semiotic
+> senses, is a modest intervention worth making. _Donna Jeanne Haraway_

+-
 > The opposite for courage is not cowardice, it is conformity.
 Even a dead fish
 > can go with the flow. _Jim Hightower_